-Don't dress to impress.
-Don't worry about looking fly when flying.
+There's no need to look fly when flying.
 An overnight flight (or bus ride, or train ride) is no time for sitting pretty.
 Dress for bed, since the idea is to actually go to bed, right?

-Keep the routine.
 Hooray for circadian rhythms!
-Even when hittin' the road (Jack), stick to a standard bedtime routine.
-The cues will tell the body it's time to chill out.
-To show jet lag who’s boss, stay awake until a normal bedtime (i.e. 11 pm to midnight) and get up at a reasonable hour.
-And avoid wacky napping: If the usual routine doesn't involve lounging on the beach and taking a two-hour siesta, don't be surprised if it's harder to snooze at night.
+Even when you hit the road (Jack), stick to a standard bedtime routine and the cues will tell your body when it's time to chill out.
+To show jet lag who’s boss, stay awake until a normal bedtime (i.e. 11 p.m.) and get up at a reasonable hour.
+And avoid wacky napping: If your usual routine doesn't involve lounging on the beach and taking a two-hour siesta, don't be surprised if it's harder to snooze at night.

-Exercise as usual.
-Increasing or decreasing activity levels can throw off the body's usual energy levels.
-Same goes for the time of day when you work out.
-Try to stick to the normal schedule even when away from home.
+Increasing or decreasing activity levels can throw off the body's usual energy levels—and the same goes for the time of day when you work out.
+Try to stick to the normal workout schedule too.

-Eat familiar foods.
-Avoid unusual foods (i.e. spicy or just plain unrecognizable) on vacation.
+Avoid unusual (i.e. spicy or just plain unrecognizable) foods on vacation.
 Heartburn is the mildest of the potential gastrointestinal repercussions—we won't go into any further detail.
 Be especially wary of tap water in other countries.
-The bathroom floor can’t be too comfortable.
+The bathroom floor is not the most ideal resting place.

-Avoid unfamiliar drugs.
 Don’t try a new sleep aid (or any med for that matter) on day one of the trip of a lifetime.
-Unexpected side effects could definitely affect sleep for the entirety of that grand European tour.
+Unexpected side effects could affect sleep for the entirety of that grand European tour.

 At a Friend's House or a Hotel

-Be a cuddly couch crasher.
-If it's a planned slumbie, BYOB.
-(That's bring your own blanket… and pajamas.)
-If you forget, ask your host for a blanket, appropriate sleep attire, a pillow, or anything else necessary to get snoozing (seriously).
+If it's a pre-planned slumber party, BYOPJ (bring your own pajamas).
+If you forget, ask your host for a blanket, appropriate sleep attire, a pillow, or anything else necessary to get snoozing.
 Being just a smidge uncomfortable can make sleep pretty hard to come by.
-The hosts will be grateful later — no one wants to deal with a cranky house guest in the morning.

 At the Office

-Try paradoxical relaxation.
-Like savasana in yoga, paradoxical relaxation focuses on relaxing one body part at a time and could help the body slow down and relax—especially when trying to sneak in a quick nap between other tasks.
+Like savasana in yoga, paradoxical relaxation focuses on relaxing one body part at a time and could help the body slow down and relax—especially if you're trying to sneak in a quick nap between other tasks.